dvk65/inland-flooding/GUIDE.md

 | [2023 July MA NY VT Flood](https://www.weather.gov/btv/The-Great-Vermont-Flood-of-10-11-July-2023-Preliminary-Meteorological-Summary) | 2023-07-10 (formed) - 2023-07-11 (dissipated) |
 | [2023 December East Coast Cyclone](https://cw3e.ucsd.edu/wp-content/uploads/2023/12/20Dec2023_Summary/20231218EastCoast.pdf) | 2023-12-17 (formed) - 2023-12-18 (dissipated) |

-#### Area of Interest selection `area_list`
-The area of interest is the New England Region, including Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Initially, the focus was on Maine; however, due to the limited availability of recent flood event observations when Sentinel-2 data became accessible, the focus shifted.
-Under the guidance of Samuel Roy, a USGS scientist, the area of interest was expanded to include other states with potentially similar flood characteristics, particularly Vermont.
-Other states in the New England Region are also being considered.

 #### Duplicates check `latitude`, `longitude`, and `event`
 Firstly, around 200 observations were removed due to duplicates after dropping the `files` attribute representing high-water mark files (primarily photos).
 These files can be viewed on the [STN Flood Event Viewer](https://stn.wim.usgs.gov/FEV/#2023JulyMANYVTFlood), but cannot be downloaded directly using `requests`.

 Secondly, approximately 2,400 observations were removed due to duplicate combinations of `latitude`, `longitude`, and `event`.
 A key task in using STN high-water marks is to retrieve corresponding satellite images based on the location and date of the high-water marks.
 Therefore, it's crucial to avoid collecting duplicate locations for the same flood event.

-Also, further exploration of the duplicates in `latitude`, `longitude`, and `event` revealed that a single location might have multiple high-water marks with different elevation values.
+Also, further exploration of the duplicates in `latitude`, `longitude`, and `event` reveals that a single location might have multiple high-water marks with different `elevation` values.
 Below is the first 4 rows of duplicate values:
 ```
 duplicates in ['event', 'latitude', 'longitude']:
           id       event state      county   latitude  longitude                                               note source